-Anthrax Fast Facts
+2001 Anthrax Attacks Fast Facts

 August 6, 2002 - Attorney General John Ashcroft refers to Hatfill as a "person of interest."

-August 11, 2002 - Steven Hatfill holds a press conference declaring his innocence, and a second one on August 25, 2002.
+August 11, 2002 - Steven Hatfill holds a press conference declaring his innocence.
+He holds a second one on August 25, 2002.

 September 11, 2002 - The FBI searches Hatfill's former apartment in Maryland for the third time.